Italian

 verb

-Disarcionare, gettare a terra (di un cavallo, un cavaliere).
+Disarcionare, gettare a terra (un cavaliere), detto di un cavallo.

 English: to throw (a rider) (of a horse)

-• Il cavallo traboccò il cavaliere a terra. — The horse threw the rider to the ground.
+• Il cavallo trabocca il cavaliere a terra. — The horse throws the rider to the ground.

-Abbattere o demolire (mura, fortificazioni, ecc.) con una trabucco.
+Abbattere o demolire (mura, fortificazioni, ecc.) con un trabucco (macchina d'assedio).

 English: to knock down, to raze (walls, fortifications, etc.) with a trebuchet

-• L'esercito traboccò le mura della città con un trabucco. — The army knocked down the city walls with a trebuchet.
+• L'esercito trabocca le mura della città con un trabucco. — The army knocks down the city walls with a trebuchet.

 Free.
 No card required to start.